42ways/simple-keystore/README.md

 * GPG
 * git
 * perl (for overwriting the plain text files with garbage.
-Feel free to implement `erase-keys` in a language of you choise if the annoys you)
+Feel free to implement `erase-keys` in a language of you choise if this annoys you)

 ## Bootstrap